MasayukiYamagishi/skill-sheet-maker-ts/MIGRATION_STATUS.md

 - **CareerProcess**: Processes handled in careers
 - **SkillTagMap**: Many-to-many skill-tag relationships

-## 🚨 Current Limitations

-1. **Database Connection**: Migration will fail until PostgreSQL databases are created
-2. **Master Data**: Tables will be empty until master data scripts are run
-3. **Authentication**: NextAuth.js configured but not implemented yet

-## ✅ Ready for Development
+## 🚀 Ready for Development

-The codebase is now ready for:
+The migration is complete and the codebase is now fully ready for:

+### API Development
+- ✅ All Prisma models available with full TypeScript support
+- ✅ Database connection established via `src/lib/prisma.ts`
-- API route development (`src/app/api/`)
+- ✅ Ready for API route development in `src/app/api/`

+### Frontend Development
-- Component development with proper TypeScript types
+- ✅ Component development with proper TypeScript types
+- ✅ All feature modules structured and ready
+- ✅ daisyUI and Tailwind CSS configured

+### Database Operations
-- Database operations using Prisma client
+- ✅ All CRUD operations available via Prisma client
+- ✅ Full data relationship support
+- ✅ Compatible with existing master data and scripts

+### Deployment
+- ✅ Next.js build passes successfully
+- ✅ Environment variables configured
-- Vercel deployment (once database is configured)
+- ✅ Ready for Vercel deployment

-All Prisma models match the original SQL schema and maintain compatibility with existing scripts and data structure.
+## 🔗 Next Development Phase

+You can now proceed with implementing the API routes and frontend components according to the CLAUDE.md specifications.
+The database layer is fully functional and ready to support the complete skill sheet management system.